tyler-technologies-oss/forge-design-system/docs/patterns/navigation/primary.md

 | [Modal drawer](/components/navigation/navigation-drawer#2-modal)       | Maximize screen real estate, especially for tablet and mobile sizes.    | Less discoverable and doesn't provide persistent access to primary destinations in the app.
 | [Mini nav](/components/navigation/navigation-drawer#3-mini)         | Balance screen real estate with discoverability; optimized for desktop and tablet.   | Primary destinations are not labeled.

 <ImageBlock padded={false} caption="1.
 The modal drawer is closed by default.<br>2.
-The modal drawer may be opened by tapping the menu icon button in the omnibar.
+The modal drawer may be opened by tapping the menu icon button in the app bar.
 A scrim blocks interaction with the rest of the application.">

 ![Image of an open and closed modal navigation drawer.](./images/lh-nav-modal.png)